 6.1.
-The Contractor hereby assigns to the Customer, with full title guarantee and free from all third party rights, all right, title and interest (including all Intellectual Property Rights and all other rights) in the products of the Services (including the Deliverables) that arise in connection with the Service Contract or as a result of the Service Contract or the use of any Confidential Information of the Customer (“Newly Developed IP”).
+The Contractor hereby assigns to the Customer, with full title guarantee and free from all third party rights, all right, title and interest (including all Intellectual Property Rights and all other rights) in the products of the Services (including the Deliverables) that arise in connection with the Service Contract or as a result of the Service Contract or the use of any Confidential Information of the Customer (“Newly Developed IP”) that had been duly paid for by the Customer.
 The Contractor agrees to cause their Personnel to enter into an agreement directly with the Customer regarding the assignment of Intellectual Property Rights and protection of the Customer’s Confidential Information as requested by the Customer.

 6.2.
 At the Customer’s expense, the Contractor shall do or procure to be done all such further acts and execute or procure the execution of all such other documents, as the Customer may from time to time reasonably request in order to further evidence, record and perfect the rights assigned.

 6.3.
 The Contractor shall promptly disclose and provide all Newly Developed IP to the Customer subject to the Customer’s payment of all the due invoices.
 The Customer shall have title to, ownership of, and any proprietary rights in and to the Newly Developed IP, which have been fully compensated by the Customer.

 6.4.
 The Contractor shall request explicit and written permission to (a) refer in portfolios and other marketing materials to the association with the Customer, (b) use the Customer as a reference, publish and speak publicly about the processes and materials developed in the course of the performance of the Service Contract.